Carlos Cesnik: Career

 During his tenure at the University of Michigan, Cesnik also held administrative positions.
-He was appointed as Program Advisor for Aerospace Engineering from 2003 to 2005 and Chair of the Aerospace Graduate Program from 2008 to 2012.
-In 2017, he became the Director of the Airbus-Michigan Center for Aero-Servo-Elasticity of Very Flexible Aircraft (CASE-VFA).
-He is currently an elected member of the U-M College of Engineering Executive Committee.
+He was appointed as program advisor for aerospace engineering from 2003 to 2005 and chair of the Aerospace Graduate Program from 2008 to 2012.
+In 2017, he became the director of the Airbus-Michigan Center for Aero-Servo-Elasticity of Very Flexible Aircraft (CASE-VFA).
+He is currently the chair of the Aerospace Department at the University of Michigan.

-In 2015 he worked as a Visiting Research Fellow at Boeing Research and Technology (BR&T), Huntington Beach, California.
+In 2015 he worked as a visiting research fellow at Boeing Research and Technology (BR&T), Huntington Beach, California.